-Identification: Adult Bagrada bugs are 5-7 mm long, and have black, shield-shaped bodies with distinctive white and orange markings.
+Identification: Adult bagrada bugs are 5-7 mm long, and have black, shield-shaped bodies with distinctive white and orange markings.
 Adult females are larger than males.
-Nymphs are wingless and pass through 5 instars or developmental stages.
-Over the course of shedding the exoskeleton and growing, the wings gradually develop.
-First instar Bagrada bugs have reddish-brown heads and thoraxes and bright red abdomens.
+Nymphs are wingless and molt through 5 instars or developmental stages.
+First instar bagrada bugs have reddish-brown heads and thoraxes and bright red abdomens.
 Later instars become darker (adding black color to their body) and develop wing pads.
-Eggs are oval, creamy-white, and turn orange as they age.
-Females lay eggs in the soil beneath host plants, but may also oviposit on leaves.
+After the 5th instar, the adult bagrada bug emerges with fully functional wings.
+Females lay eggs in the soil beneath host plants and on leaves.
+The eggs are oval, creamy-white, and turn orange as they age.
 Usually all life stages are present together on plants and adults are commonly observed in copulation.

 Distribution: Bagrada bug is native to Africa, Asia, and the Middle East and it is found throughout much of Africa, India, and southern Europe. .
 In the USA, bagrada bug has established throughout most of California (see map), and in parts of Arizona, Hawaii, Nevada, New Mexico, Texas, and Utah.
 It also is established in 6 states of northern Mexico, and in Chile and Argentina in South America.